meet86/cypress-tests/cypress/integration/pitchai-portal/README.md

   - Scenario - After user got the monthly subscription, if user wants to change plan to yearly, then run this file.

           - Make sure to run  f-billing-monthly.spec.js first.
+### compare-spec.js

+           - Compare pitches between 2 players.

+### update-password.spec.js

+           - Tests the update password functionality
+           - 2 Tests
+               - One for the Correct Validation
+               - Second for the Invalid Validation

+### update-profile.spec.js

+           - Update the Basic user information